 Go to h2cool to read about upcoming news and events.

 Class presentations, Preschool through College

 District staff will come to your school.
 Classroom presentations include hands-on experiments, conservation tips, water awareness activities, flood control information and careers in the water industry.
-To schedule, contact Kathy Machado at (408) 265-2607, ext.
-2331.
+To schedule, contact Janet Hedley at (408) 630-2601.

 Project Wet (Water Education for Teachers)